The views expressed by the host on this program make more sense than anything.

 I would love to be able to tell you the number of sitting politicians, some of them who are governors, who have written me letters telling me I'm the one that inspired them to get into politics.

-Well, now that carries with, as far as I'm concerned, a responsibility.
+Well, now that carries, as far as I'm concerned, a responsibility.

-If the things that I'm espousing as passionate personal beliefs in this program are inspiring people to get involved in this mess, I can't, I'm not gonna turn my backs on them simply because they have baggage.
+If the things that I'm espousing as passionate personal beliefs in this program are inspiring people to get involved in this mess, I can't, I'm not going to turn my backs on them simply because they have baggage.

 Joe Biden didn't have baggage.

-Are the Democrats clean and pure as the wind driven?
+Are the Democrats clean and pure as the wind drivers?

 Most people in this country have baggage because they've run up against some government agency somewhere along the line.